George-Francis11/TKH-GPT-Backend/README.md

-# TKH-GPT-Backend
+# TKH-GPT
-Backend server for TKH-GPT, including the API with its endpoints and the Model itself
+GPT-2 chatbot tailored for TKH Universities in the New Administrative Capital in Egypt